Wills in Virginia

 4. Must a will be witnessed?
 Must it be notarized?

 In Virginia, the signing of a will must generally be witnessed by two competent persons, who also must sign the will in front of the testator.
 (An exception to the witness requirement is made if the testator writes out the entire will in his or her own handwriting and signs and dates it.)

 Although the law does not require a will to be notarized, it is a highly recommended practice followed by most lawyers.
-If the testator’s and witnesses’ signatures have been notarized, the will is presumed to be properly executed and is accepted by the court without testimony from the witnesses.
+If the will includes a notarized “Self-Proving Affidavit,” the will is presumed to be properly executed and is accepted by the court without testimony from the witnesses.

 5. How long is a will valid?

 Your will is valid until you revoke it, generally either by physical destruction (tearing or burning it up, for example) or by signing a superseding will or written revocation.
-However, if you get divorced after signing a will, the law may consider the will partially revoked with respect to your ex-spouse.
-Also, if you are married, your spouse may have rights in your estate regardless of what is provided in your will.
+However, if you get married or have a child after signing a will, the law may provide for certain distributions to your spouse or the child from your estate regardless of the provisions of your will, and if you get divorced after signing a will, the law may consider the will partially revoked with respect to your ex-spouse.
+Also, if you are married, your spouse may have rights in your estate even if you sign your will after your marriage, regardless of what is provided in your will.

 6. May a will be changed?

 Your will does not take effect until you die; therefore, it can be changed at any time during your life as long as you are mentally competent.
 Traditionally, wills were changed by an amending instrument called a “codicil," but with the development of modern word processing technology, it is often better and just as easy to sign an entirely new will when you wish to make a change.

 7. What happens if you don’t have a will?